forestryio/forestry.io/hugo/content/docs/guides/developing-with-hugo/short-codes.md

 aliases:
 - "/docs/developing-with-hugo/short-codes/"
 date: 2017-07-24 00:00:00 +0000
-description: What Hugo short codes are and how they work
+description: What Hugo shortcodes are and how they work
 tags: ''
 title: Hugo Shortcodes
 images: